xhf-F/cocoa_des_y3/README.md

 The makefile should create a shared dynamical library for python linking, which is done with the line `shared: cosmolike_des_y3_interface.so`.
 As a naming convention in our API, the python module created for linking Cocoa and Cosmolike should start with the prefix `cosmolike_` and ends with the suffix `_interface`.
 In between the prefix and the suffix, users should write the name of the project.

-### Step 7: Link the CPP functions listed on interface.cpp to python
+### Step 7: Link the CPP functions implemented at interface.cpp to python

 Linking C++ and Python is rather straightforward.
 First, we created the file named `cosmolike_des_y3_interface.py`, following the naming convention described above, and inserted the following snippet in it